jenniezheng/Notes/CS131/General.md

 - unambiguous
 - redundant

+Two seperate grammars
+- Phrase grammer is parse tree from tokens (Scanner)
+- Lexical grammar is sequence of tokens from text file (Parser)

+BNF Grammar
+- A Domain-Specific-Language (DSL) for parsing
+- Four parts (tokens, non-terminal symbols, start symbol, productions)

-## Grammar
+Other Grammar Representations
-##### Parsing
+- Extended BNF (EBNF)
+- Syntax Diagram with Bypasses, Branching, and Loops

+Context
-Context Free Grammar - All rules are one-to-one, one-to-many, or one-to-none.
-All rules may be applied no matter the context.
+- Context free grammar if all rules are one-to-one, one-to-many, or one-to-none.
+Aka all rules may be applied no matter the context.

-Parser - A program that reduces a token sequence to its syntactical parts, based on a grammar

-Domain-Specific-Language (DSL) - Omits content not within the domain in order to simplify grammar

-BNF - A DSL for parsing

-Easy to check a derivation O(n^3) but hard to find one O(2^n)
+- Context sensitive if application of nonterminal depends on context

-##### Common mistakes in Grammar
+Common mistakes in Grammar
-Used nonterminal without definition
+- Used nonterminal without definition

-Unused nonterminal with definition
+- Unused nonterminal with definition

-Infinite loop
+- Infinite loop

-##### Translation
+Translation
 - Tokenize Input
 - Type check program
 - Check identifiers
 - Create intermediate

-##### Models of Computation
-Finite State machine (FSM) - finite number of states

-Push-down Automaton - FSM with stacks

-Turing Machine - Very simple tape machine than can model any algorithm
+## Parsing
+Parse Terminology
+- Parsing - trying to find parse tree for a string.
+Compilers parse strings using grammar for the specific language.
+- Parser - A program that reduces a token sequence to its syntactical parts, based on a grammar
+- Abstract parse tree - An abbreviated parse tree, often with node per operation.

+Problems
+- Ambiguity
+- Associativity (Left or Right?)
+- Trade-off between simplicity and readability
+- Easy to check a derivation O(n<sup>3</sup>) but hard to find one O(2<sup>n</sup>)

+## The System

+The Classical Sequence
+- Create, compile (and optimize), assemble, link, load, run

-##### Tools vs IDE
+Tools vs IDE
-IDE like Spyder or Eclipse highlights errors and helps with compilation
+- Integrated Development Environments (IDEs) like Spyder or Eclipse highlights errors, debugs, version controls, and compiles

-Tools like those in Unix are more lightweight and customizable
+- Tools like those in Unix are more lightweight and customizable.
+Allows you to customize compilation and optimization, assembling, linking, loading, etc.

-##### Compilers vs Interpreters
-Compilers (ex: C compiler) allow for optimization of code and faster execution time
+Intermediate Languages

-Interpreters (ex: Python interpreter) point out errors and starts more quickly
+- Pure Interpreters (ex: Python interpreter) create intermediate high level language.
+Points out errors and starts more quickly
+- Tokenizing interpreters create intermediate token stream.
+- Intermediate-code compiler creates intermediate virtual machine language.
+Better security, executable on different machines.
+- Native-code compiler creates physical machine langauge.

-Just in time compiler (ex: Java compiler) will compile hotspots in code by keeping track of how often bytecodes are used
+- Just in time compiler (ex: Java compiler) will compile hotspots in code by keeping track of how often bytecodes are used

-##### Profilers
+Profilers
-CPU Profilers will track CPU time of lines
+- CPU Profilers will track CPU time of lines

-Memory Profilers like Valgrind will find memory leaks and check memory usage
+- Memory Profilers like Valgrind will find memory leaks and check memory usage

-##### Static vs Dynamic linking
+Static vs Dynamic linking
-Dynamic linking means no need to recompile every time library is changed
+- Dynamic linking means no need to recompile every time library is changed
+- Saves space and compile time